 Promoting British Values

-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-The government set out its definition of British values in the 2011 Prevent Strategy and these values have been reiterated by the Prime Minister this year.
+The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+The government set out its definition of British values in the 2011 Prevent Strategy and these values have been reiterated by the Government this year.
 At Hailey Hall School these values are reinforced regularly and in the following ways:

 Democracy is richly embedded within the school.
 Pupils have the opportunity to have their voices heard through our Pupil Council, pupil questionnaires, meeting with the Headteacher and through being a Head Boy.
 Our school behaviour and values policies involve rewards and sanctions; this is shared through all aspects of school life and also shared with parents, carers and pupils.